Dig Deeper into Adventure at these Idaho Campgrounds

 Black Lake Campground is for those truly looking to camp off the beaten path.
 As usual, the road to this campground is steep and rough and will be difficult for RVs or trailers.

-Four tent sites make up this rustic campground located 60 miles south of Riggins, Idaho on the edge of Black Lake next to the Hells Canyon Wilderness in the Wallowa-Whitman National Forest.
-What the campground lacks in facilities and amenities though, it makes up for in beautiful, natural recreation activities like hiking and swimming.
+Four tent sites make up this rustic campground just 60 miles south of Riggins, Idaho.
+It’s on the edge of Black Lake next to the Hells Canyon Wilderness in the Wallowa-Whitman National Forest.
+The campground lacks facilities and amenities.
+But it has beautiful, natural recreation activities like hiking and swimming.

 10. Graham Bridge Campground